 Choose precisely how your property and possessions should be dealt with in the event of your death Appoint an executor who will deal with all the necessary paperwork and procedures on your families behalf Create trust for your children and give directions as to who look after them Give particular gifts or sums of money to specific people or organisations Minimise and restrict tax liabilities Make a mirror Will with your spouse or partner What We Will Need To Know We will need to know the following details from you:

-What you own Details of everything you own, including property, cars, personal valuables, stocks and share, bank accounts, insurance policies, any businesses you own, and pensions.
+Details of everything you own, including property, cars, personal valuables, stocks and share, bank accounts, insurance policies, any businesses you own, and pensions.

-Who gets what Who do you want to leave these assets to?
+Who do you want to leave these assets to?
 How do you want to divide your property between your loved one, friends or charities?
 Are there any conditions you want to attach to these gifts?

 Family and other beneficiaries